sdw113322/padboxer/README.md

 In the "BOX" tab, you can add/view monsters you would like to (ultimate) evolve.<br>
 In the "material" tab, you can edit the quantity of materials you have.<br>
 There are "evolve" buttons in the "BOX" tab.
 It makes users use the program more convenient.

+If you find any bugs or have any feature requests, please make use of our bug tracker(http://bug.22web.org/).